DeuxHuitHuit/page_lhandles/README.markdown

 1. Make sure that Language Redirect extension is Enabled.
 Fill some language codes under System -> Preferences.
 2. Go to Blueprints -> Pages.
 Create a new page or edit an existing one.
 3. Fill the available localisation fields.
 Every Localised URL Handle filled will become accessible from the browser.
 The empty ones will redirect to 404 (Page Not Found).
 4. Add the "PLH Page" Datasource to your page.
-Go to ?debug view and feel the difference.
+Go to ?debug and feel the difference.

 ### Example:

-For a Page with Title "Title", Parent page "Events" (URL handle="symphony-events", localised handles aswell)  and
+For a Page with Title "Title", Parent page "Events" (URL handle="events", localised handles aswell)  and

 - URL Handle = "symphony-title"
 - RO Handle = "titlu"